winball501/MultronWcleaner/README.md

 You need to install .Net CORE 8 Runtime to use program

-Download it from DOWNLOAD below:
+Download it from DOWNLOADS below:

 [DOWNLOADS](https://github.com/winball501/MultronWcleaner/releases)